 The Tanoda program (Tanoda program) was established to prevent early school leaving.
-It is a community scene featuring a non-governmental organisation with local features based on voluntary participation and focusing on individual needs of children.
-It provides a complex service for the development of personality, that would be otherwise unavailable for disadvantaged children.
-For this program we cannot make a difference between age groups, since every Tanoda has a unique mix of age groups.
+It is a community scene featuring a non-governmental organisation with local features based on voluntary participation and focusing on the individual needs of children.
+It provides a complex service for the development of personality that would be otherwise unavailable for disadvantaged children.
+For this program we cannot make a difference between age groups, since every Tanoda has unique mix of age groups.
 It depends on who is involved into it.
 There are places, where special target groups are involved (for example disadvantaged children in kindergartens or in primary school), but usually students from the youth age group (16-18 years) and from primary schools are present.

 Results of the Program

 The practical activities of the schools are diverse, for example, the Csepp Tanoda School of Csobánka (Csobánkai Csepp Tanoda) helps Roma children in learning, acquiring the curriculum by common learning.
 The Kompánia Tanoda (Kompánia Tanoda) also organises afternoon training where they provide individual development, rehearsal, computer use and English language training.
-The Toldi Tanoda, created by the Real Pearl Foundation (Igazgyöngy Alapítvány) aims to develop reading motivation, reading comprehension, mathematics, foreign language and social competences, prepares children in kindergarten for school, and organises recreational development programs.
+The Toldi Tanoda, created by the Real Pearl Foundation (Igazgyöngy Alapítvány), aims to develop reading motivation, reading comprehension, mathematics, foreign language and social competencies, prepares children in kindergarten for school, and organises recreational development programs.

 Monitoring of ELET interventions